-The Research and Academic Safety Program for Teaching Labs provides guidelines and support for the safety of the students (undergraduate and graduate), teaching/research assistants (TAs/RAs), lecturers, faculty, and staff associated with the teaching labs at the University of Texas at Dallas (UTD).
-The Research and Academic Safety Program for Teaching Labs is overseen by the ORIO Research and Academic Safety Team.
+The Safety Program for Teaching Labs provides guidelines and support for the safety and health of students (undergraduate and graduate), teaching/research assistants (TAs/RAs), lecturers, faculty, and staff associated with the teaching labs at the University of Texas at Dallas (UTD).
+The Safety Program for Teaching Labs is overseen by the Office of Research.

 Students enrolled in a course with a lab component have the right to be aware of the hazards associated with their coursework and must be properly trained in safe lab practices to protect them from such hazards.

-It is the responsibility of the course instructor to determine what safety information needs to be conveyed and the best way to relay that information.
-Instructors may contact ORIO Research and Academic Safety, if desired.
-Record of student training must be maintained by the instructor.
+It is the responsibility of the course instructor to determine what safety information needs to be conveyed, and the best way to relay that information.
+Instructors may contact the Safety team, 972-883-7200, if desired.
+Records of student training must be maintained by the instructor.

 Subjects students may need training on can include, but are not limited to: